 Several success stories about the DIM supplements fighting cystic acne have surfaced in recent years.
 Let's start with the basics.
 DIM, or diindolylmethane, is a natural substance generated in the body when it breaks down indole-3-carbinol, a compound found in cruciferous vegetables such as broccoli, kale, and brussels sprouts.

-Hormonal acne-breakouts typically occur around the chin and jawline.
+Hormonal acne breakouts typically occur around the chin and jawline.
 DIM supplements can decrease hormonal breakouts by helping to balance hormones.
-DIM improves estrogen breakdown, which supports detoxification in the liver, and, as an androgen antagonist, prevents certain androgens from binding to their receptors.
-When androgens (like testosterone) bind to receptors, it can lead to increased oil production in the skin and other changes that can cause acne.
+For example, DIM improves estrogen breakdown, which supports detoxification in the liver, and, as an androgen antagonist, prevents certain androgens from binding to their receptors.
+When androgens (like testosterone) bind to receptors, it can increase oil production in the skin and other changes that can cause acne.

 This particular mechanism is similar to that of spironolactone, a cardiovascular drug often prescribed to treat acne.
 The typical recommended starting dosage is 75 to 100mg daily, although good results beginning at 200 mg a day have been reported.
 Again, it's essential to consult with your doctor regarding the dosage.

 By improving hormonal balance, DIM supplements can help reduce both PMS and menopausal hormone-related symptoms.
-By changing the ratio between "good" and "bad" estrogen and testosterone, DIM can improve sleep and reduce stress, promoting healthier habits and increased energy levels.
+In addition, by changing the ratio between "good" and "bad" estrogen and testosterone, DIM can improve sleep and reduce stress, promoting healthier habits and increased energy levels.